Nebo15/sage/README.md

 - require compensation for non-idempotent operations;
 - reduce amount of code that needs to be written for complex API interactions.

+#### Locks

+Placing a short-term timeout-based lock on each resource that's required to complete an operation, and obtaining these resources in advance, can help increase the likelihood that the overall activity will succeed.
+The work should be performed only after all the resources have been acquired.
+All actions must be finalized before the locks expire.

+#### Retries

+Consider using retry logic that is more forgiving than usual to minimize failures that trigger a compensating transaction.
+If a step in an operation that implements eventual consistency fails, try handling the failure as a transient exception and repeat the step.
+Only stop the operation and initiate a compensating transaction if a step fails repeatedly or irrecoverably.

 #### Type checking

 We can leverage dializer?